philj56/tofi/doc/tofi.5.md

 **selection-padding**=*px*

 > Extra horizontal padding of the selection background.
+If *px* = -1,
+> the padding will fill the whole window width.
 >
 > Default: 0